Boston: Things to Do

 Eat Your Way through the City

 Boston’s chefs have put the city on the international culinary map, using the finest fresh seafood and New England’s farm produce.
 Whether you fancy lobster and clam chowder, a romantic candlelit dinner or a buzzy pub — all tastes and pockets are catered for.
 Enjoy fresh seafood city-side, a fine Italian dinner in the North End, or grab a sandwich and head for a park bench on Boston Common.
-Search for Boston restaurants on the official Boston website or read more about Greater Boston’s top-rated restaurants from Boston Magazine.
+Search for Boston restaurants on the official Boston website.

 Soak in the Sporting Scene